From Parallel Plot to Radar Plot

 coord_polar()

 We can see too issues: first the straight lines are converted into curves and second the path is not closed.
 Those two issues can be solved with ggplot2!
-For the first one, we will use a trick provided by Hadley Wickham itself and for the second the geom_polygon geometry (as well as geom_path to obtain a nice legend…)
+For the first one, we will use a trick provided by Hadley Wickham himself and for the second the geom_polygon geometry (as well as geom_path to obtain a nice legend…)

 We first define a radar coordinate system: